With its origins in a tribal game played by the indigenous peoples, lacrosse is the oldest organized sport in North America.

-His magic Lacrosse Stick helped him to take part in various championships like one Minto Cup Championship, three World Field Lacrosse Championships, and a World Field Lacrosse Championship and won three Mann Cups and one Minto Cup.
+His magic Lacrosse Stick helped him to participate in various championships like one Minto Cup Championship, three Mann Cups, and a World Field Lacrosse Championship in 1978.

-The father of current Peterborough Lakers John Grant Jr., John Grant, Sr spent his major lacrosse career with Peterborough.
+The father of current Peterborough Lakers Major League Lacrosse’s MVP John Grant Jr., John Grant Sr spent his major lacrosse career with Peterborough.

-In 1984, John received the title “the Senior Male Athlete of the Year” from Peterborough, which is considered as the best award and respect of his career.
+In 1984, John received the title “the Senior Male Athlete of the Year” from Peterborough, which is considered one of the best awards and respect of his career.

-The name of this legend lacrosse player was introduced into the Lacrosse Hall of Fame of Ontario in 1997.
+The name of this legendary lacrosse player was introduced into the Ontario Lacrosse Hall of Fame in 1997.

 6. Jimmy Lewis

-Jimmy Lewis, full name James C. Lewis, is still regarded as a legend on the field of lacrosse.
+Jimmy Lewis, full name James C. Lewis, is still regarded as a legend in lacrosse.

-Lewis was an All-American lacrosse player who played at the Navy from 1964 to 1966.
+Lewis was an All-American lacrosse player who played for the Navy from 1964 to 1966.

-Long Island native, Jimmy joined the Naval Academy, and he also helped to bring the change in the way he played lacrosse.
+Originally from Long Island, Jimmy joined the Naval Academy and helped bring change in the way he played lacrosse.

-While in Navy, Lewis led three straight USILA National Championships from 1964 to 1966 and the team was undefeated in these three seasons, and he won Jack Turnbull Award as the best attackman of the nation.
+The team was undefeated in these three seasons, and he won Jack Turnbull Award as the best attackman in the nation.

-During the days in the Navy, he also received the title “The Greatest Living Lacrosse man” from the Baltimore Sun.
+During his days in the Navy, he also received the title “The Greatest Living Lacrosse man” from the Baltimore Sun.